ingdir/jquery-bemhelpers/README.md

 ## getMod

 This is a simple API to read modifier values.
-It only reads the *first* element in a jQuery collection, ignoring all others, and returns a primitive value based on what it finds.
+It only reads the *first* element in a jQuery collection, ignoring all the rest, and returns a primitive value based on what it finds.

 For blocks: